1987 Half Dollar Value Checker: Errors List, ā€œPā€, “D” & ā€œSā€ Mint Mark Worth

 1987 Half Dollar Value Guides

-The 1987 Kennedy half dollar series consists of three distinct varieties, each representing different minting facilities and striking purposes.
+The 1987 Kennedy half dollar series consists of three distinct varieties, each representing a different minting facility and striking purpose.
+The Philadelphia and Denver issues were exclusively created for mint sets, marking only the second departure from traditional circulation strikes in the series’ history.

 1987-P Half Dollar Value